hacklab-fi/hacklab-website/hacklab_ry_en.md

 ## Bank account

-IBAN-number FI45 5670 0820 3659 12.
-We accept donations.
-If you make a donation, please notify the board.
+Our IBAN account number is `FI45 5670 0820 3659 12`.
+We accept donations please use reference number `RF43 3800 1`.
+If you want, you can tell [the board](mailto:hallitus@tampere.hacklab.fi){:target="_blank"} about your donation.